-We have determined that overall materiality for the financial statements of the Council is £1.08 million based on 2 per cent of gross expenditure.
-We will communicate uncorrected audit misstatements greater than £54 thousand to you.
+We have determined that overall materiality for the financial statements of the Council is £1,178,000 based on 2% of Gross Revenue Expenditure.
+We will communicate uncorrected audit misstatements greater than £59,000 to you.

 The amount we consider material at the end of the audit may differ from our initial determination.
 At this stage, however, it is not feasible to anticipate all the circumstances that might ultimately influence our judgement.
 At the end of the audit we will form our final opinion by reference to all matters that could be significant to users of the financial statements, including the total effect of any audit misstatements, and our evaluation of materiality at that date.